Bangladesh Development Bank: Technological Banking

-For payments of one lakh taka or more, customers can use the Real Time Gross Settlement (RTGS) system available at all BDBL branches.
-RTGS ensures instant, secure, and efficient fund transfers across the country, offering the fastest payment processing among all inter-bank systems.
-Furthermore, this service is accessible to customers and banks globally.

 BDBL is also the first government bank to connect with the National Payment Switch Bangladesh (NPSB), enabling users to transfer funds instantly and conveniently.

-Achievement
+Achievements

 In 2014, BDBL won two awards (from ICAB and ICMAB in recognition of corporate governance) for presenting the best annual report.
-Bangladesh Development Bank Limited (BDBL) is ranked 2nd in the government bank category.
-BDBL has no capital and provision deficit.
+Bangladesh Development Bank Limited (BDBL) was also ranked 2nd in the government bank category.